 Memory of Nations Awards

-Each year we organize the Memory of Nations Awards ceremony, where we present our award to people who showed in their lives that honour, freedom, and human dignity are not empty words.
-In seven years, a total of 34 witnesses have received this recognition from the hands of eminent personalities from Czech, Slovak or international society.
+Each year we organize the Memory of Nations Awards ceremony, where we present our award to people who showed that honor, freedom, and human dignity are not empty words.
+Since the first Memory of Nations Awards in 2010, a total of 56 witnesses have received this recognition from the hands of eminent personalities from Czech, Slovak or international society.

 The laureates have included war veterans, political prisoners, resistance fighters, Holocaust survivors, persecuted authors, members of the underground culture, Boy Scouts, Christians, and many others.